 Webster on page 107, “World Revolution Plot Against Civilization” describes the ranting of one of these disciples, Pierre Leroux.

 Another Saint-Simon influenced disciple was one Charles Fourier (1772-1837).
 Fourier considered trade, which he associated with Jews, to be the “source of all evil” and advocated that Jews be forced to perform farm work.
-However, by the end of his life, Fourier became an ardent Zionist, advocating the return of Jews to Palestine with the assistance of the Rothschilds.
+However, by the end of his life, and as if he had been limited hangout opposition, Fourier became an ardent Zionist, advocating the return of Jews to Palestine with the assistance of the Rothschilds.

 Fourier took libertine philosophy to new levels.
 He pushed for a return to nature by giving free reign to all passions.
 This was essentially promiscuous free love between sexes — and homosexual free for alls as well.